Camp sounds GREAT! How do campers get there?

 A reusable water bottle

-Younger campers may leave their sunscreen and bug spray with their counselors who will apply them properly and as needed.
+Apply sunscreen and bug spray before camp each morning.
+Campers will be reminded to reapply throughout the day.
 You’ll also receive a comprehensive list after registration.
 Worried your child may lose an item or two?
 We've got you covered...

 LOST & FOUND

 Personal items left at camp will be cleaned and donated to local charities at the end of each Camp Lincoln Session.
 Items of significant financial cost will be held in the Camp Office until the end of the summer and then donated to a worthy cause (if not claimed).